 Summer Camp Info

-Sending your child to IAWAH is the beginning of their transformational journey of growth in God, self-discovery and adventure.
+Sending your child to IAWAH is a great catalyst for their transformational journey of growth in God, self-discovery and adventure.
 We’re privileged to facilitate programs that develop positive life skills, healthy self-esteem and nurture growth.
 IAWAH is an experience of a lifetime and we’re thrilled that you are considering this unique, growth and learning opportunity.
-Find out how an IAWAH camp experience can nurture your child’s relationship with God.

-This following information has been compiled to help you prepare for your child's camp session or Out There trip.
-Please read over the information below, paying special attention to the information that is specific to the camp or Out There trip your child is attending.
-If you have additional questions, please feel free to contact our office.
-We have an experienced team of camp staff to serve you.
+The following information has been compiled to help you prepare for your child's camp session or Out There trip.
+Please read over the information below, paying special attention to the information that is specific to the program your child is participating in.
+We have an experienced team of camp staff to serve you, if you have additional questions.
+Please don’t hesitate to contact our office.

 Arrival and Departure

-Note: JumpStart sessions depart after a short program that starts at 6:30 p.m.
-Wednesday.
-When you arrive at camp, follow the signs to the unloading zone.
-Staff will greet you, direct you to the parking area and get you started with the registration process.
+When you arrive at camp, you will be greeted by staff who will direct you to the parking area and get you started with the registration process.
+We are here to help you.

-Note: Please do not bring pets of any sort to camp.
-If a pet has to accompany its family on registration or departure days, it will be asked to stay within the parking area.
+*Note: Please do not bring pets of any sort to camp.
+If a pet has to accompany its family on registration or departure days, we ask that you kindly keep it within the parking area.
+Thank-you.

 Lice check will be completed for each camper upon arrival.
 If a camper is found to have lice, a treatment package can be purchased from IAWAH.
 IAWAH will provide a place for the parent/guardian to complete treatment.
-Once it has been completed, the camper can continue through the registration process.
-IAWAH will not be responsible for picking nits during the week.
+Only when treatment has been completed and the camper approved by an IAWAH lice checker, can the camper continue through the registration process.

 Visit with the Medical staff member onsite for the week: This is not mandatory for all campers.
-However, if the camper has environmental or food related allergies, is taking medication, or has other health needs the camper and parent/guardian needs to visit with the medical staff to hand in meds and talk about medical needs.
+However, if the camper has environmental or food related allergies, is taking medication, or has other health needs both the camper and parent/guardian need to visit with the medical staff to hand in medications and review the camper's medical needs.

-Getting settled into your cabin, tabin or tent (Out There): A friendly staff member will guide campers to their accommodation and introduce campers to their cabin leader.
-Parents/Guardians are then welcome to accompany their child to settle into their accommodations and meet their leader(s).
+Getting settled into your cabin, tabin or tent (Out There / YDLP): One of our outstanding staff members will guide campers along with parents/guardians to their accommodation for the week and introduce campers to their cabin leader(s).

-After registration campers will participate in small group games within their village of cabins and then enjoy their first supper.
-After supper campers will participate in an orientation to IAWAH’s emergency waterfront procedures.
-Medical staff will be present and discreetly observe campers for contagious skin conditions, cuts and bruises.
+After registration, campers will participate in small group games within their village of cabins and then enjoy their first supper.
+After supper, campers will be introduced to some of our supervisory staff and participate in an orientation to IAWAH’s emergency procedures and community living expectations.

-IAWAH’s Policies regarding sun safety, lice, allergies, communicable diseases and evacuations can be found here.
+IAWAH’s Policies regarding sun safety, lice, allergies, communicable diseases and more can be found here.
 Should you have further questions please contact the Registrar via email or phone (613) 273-5621

-A note about cell phones and iPods: IAWAH seeks to provide a place where campers can experience a “simpler life” filled with physical activity, face-to-face interactions, and the enjoyment of Creation.
+A note about cell phones, iPads and other tech: IAWAH seeks to provide a place where campers can experience a “simpler life” filled with physical activity, face-to-face interactions, and the enjoyment of Creation.
 We find that cell phones, iPods, PSPs and other devices can distract from this experience and potentially cause isolation or stress.
 Therefore, campers are not allowed to bring these devices with them.
-Parents are encouraged to use the one-way email service to communicate with campers.
-Campers can write back to their parents with this service to let them know how they are doing.
+Parents are encouraged to use the one-way email service to send messages to their campers.

 We ask that campers leave ALL electronic devices at home.
 If such a device is found, it will be removed, turned off, labelled and securely stored until departure day.